theoffricial/pmac/README.md

 **pmac** - Postman as code
 =================

-A CLI tool that enable managing postman workspaces and objects automatically as code, and auto-generated from OpenAPI v3 (swagger).
+A CLI tool for managing your postman as code, while integrates with OpenAPI v3 (swagger) standard to give the power to develop services in a standard and profession way.

 pmac CLI